Company logo

 Diagnosis of seizures after Brain Surgery

-The first step in diagnosing seizures includes getting information about the brain surgery, any symptoms they have experienced, and any other relevant medical conditions.
+The first step in diagnosing seizures is to obtain information about the brain surgery, symptoms the patient has experienced, and other relevant medical conditions.
 The doctor will also perform a physical examination to check for signs of seizures, such as muscle contractions or changes in consciousness.

 • Electroencephalogram (EEG)